jisan-mahmud/Background-remover-gui-app/README.md

-Here’s a shorter version of your `README.md`:

----

 # DeepErase: AI-Powered Background Removal Tool

 **DeepErase** is a GUI-based desktop application that uses AI to remove backgrounds from images.
 Built with Python and the **rembg** library, it supports **batch processing** and outputs high-quality, transparent PNG images.